root-project/web/manual/histograms/index.md

 **Method 4**

-Showa the frequency probability in each bin.
+Shows the frequency probability in each bin.

 {% highlight C++ %}
    Double_t factor = 1.;